1. About this page

 The KfW Development Bank and the Climate Service Centre Germany (GERICS) have also developed country level Climate-Fact-Sheets which present projected climate change in a condensed manner.

-Sector specific resources are provided at the end of this Briefing Note (see ‘Further Resources’).
+Sector specific resources are provided at the end of this page (see ‘Further resources’).

 And, if so: